-Research by the Carbon Trust published at the end of 2007 found that micro-CHP is most suited to larger homes with three or more bedrooms, or older houses where it is not currently cost effective to improve insulation (such as those with solid brick walls).
+Micro-CHP is most suited to larger homes with three or more bedrooms, or older houses where it is not currently cost effective to improve insulation (such as those with solid brick walls).
 This type of home could see carbon emissions reductions of between 5 and 10 per cent.

 The micro-CHP systems work best in buildings where they operate for many hours at a time, rather than intermittently.
-These tend to be ones that need long and consistent heating periods.
+These tend to be ones that need long and consistent heating periods.Find a CHP installer.

 How does micro-CHP work?